What's the plan? Metrics for implicit planning in LLMs and their application to rhyme generation and question answering: Reproducibility Statement

 \section{Reproducibility Statement}

-Supplementary material contains data reported on in the body of the paper and code for reproducing the experiments.
-Outputs of the rhyming experiments are found in \texttt{rhyme\_family\_steering}.
-Outputs of the question answering experiments are found in \texttt{noun\_qa\_steering}.
-The code is found in \texttt{paper\_experiments}.
-README.MD in the latter directory contains further information needed for reproducing the experiments.
+Supplementary material on OpenReview contains data reported in the body of the paper and code for reproducing the experiments.
+This includes outputs of the rhyming experiments in \texttt{rhyme\_family\_steering} and outputs of question answering experiments in \texttt{noun\_qa\_steering}.
+Supplementary material including code, data and outputs of the both rhyming and question answering experiments is also found at \url{https://github.com/dpaperno/implicit-planning-supplementary-material.git}.
+README.MD contains further information needed for reproducing the experiments.